Understanding Cancer -- Diagnosis and Treatment

 Numerous herbal remedies profess to fight cancer and its related symptoms; unfortunately, little solid evidence exists to prove their effectiveness.
 A few herbs may help with specific complaints: Ginger tea and peppermint tea or lozenges may ameliorate nausea, valerian root can help with anxiety and stress, capsicum cream might relieve muscle aches.

-Be warned that herbal medications are not regulated.
+Be aware that herbal medications are not regulated.
 Therefore, any claims made supporting their use for any disease have usually not been scientifically supported.
 Consult your doctor, research carefully, and confer with an expert on herbal remedies, because some of these herbs may affect your other methods of treatment.

 Homeopathy and Cancer